 Under the Annual Reports, you can also check out who is selling or buying the company’s shares.
 The name of HNI Investors or big Fund houses increases investors’ interest and confidence in a company.

 Thus concentrating more on Promoters, FII, DII, and HNI investors’ activity with regards to a company’s shares is very important.

 Evaluate a company with Company Valuation course by Market Experts

 Their activity in the company’s shares gives a great deal of information about the company.

 Types of Shareholders:

-They all have different rights in the working of the company.
+All the types of shareholders are having different rights in the working of the company.

 1. Equity Shareholder:

-At the time of winding up of any company the Equity shareholders are paid at the end for the value of their holding after Debenture holders and Preference shareholders are paid off.
+At the time of winding up of any company, the Equity shareholders are paid at the end for the value of their holding after Debenture holders and Preference shareholders are paid off.

-Also dividends will be first paid to Preference share holders and then to the Equity shareholders.
+Also, dividends will be first paid to Preference shareholders and then to the Equity shareholders.